 How a Biden Presidency Could Impact Housing

-With Joe Biden set to become the 46th president of the United States in a matter of days, many Americans wonder how the housing industry will change under new leadership.
-The last four years have been characterized by increased home prices and a roller coaster ride with mortgage rates.
+When Joe Biden became the 46th president of the United States, many Americans wondered how the housing industry would change under new leadership.
+The previous four years had been characterized by increased home prices and a roller coaster ride with mortgage rates.

-Let’s take a closer look at what the next few years may hold for home buyers and current homeowners.
+Let’s take a closer look at what the past, as well as the next few years, may hold for home buyers and current homeowners.

 What will happen to mortgage rates?